Last updated on February 15, 2021

 - Payment options: Bank account and PayPal

-- Affiliate software/network: CJ Affiliate, Impact, and Tune
+- Affiliate software/network: Tune, Impact, and CJ Affiliate

-The affiliate landing page is satisfactory.
-An affiliate landing page is supposed to be informative, and Hostinger provides sufficient details.
-However, it’s missing cookie duration and a comprehensive FAQ, which could outline payment terms and common inquiries.
+The affiliate landing page is excellent.
+An affiliate program page is supposed to be informative, and Hostinger hits the mark.
+It provides pertinent details with a comprehensive FAQ for additional information.

 Affiliates can earn fantastic commissions.
-Where most hosting companies pay fixed commissions, Hostinger pays 60 percent on sales.
-That can result in massive payouts from customers who purchase VPS and cloud hosting.
+Where most web hosting companies pay fixed commissions, Hostinger pays 60 percent on sales.
+That can result in massive earnings from customers who purchase VPS and cloud hosting.
 At 60 percent, Hostinger qualifies as a high-paying merchant.
 On CJ Affiliate, Hostinger states, “high-performance partners reach 100% or CPA deals.”
 Sell enough, and you might qualify for a higher commission rate.

 Hostinger offers a 30-day cookie.
 It meets the industry standard, but 60 to 90 days would be more advantageous.

 Reporting is satisfactory on CJ Affiliate, excellent on Impact, and below average on Tune.
 Affiliates can view commissions, conversions, and performance reports and graphs.

 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact the affiliate team via email address.